Winciak/medicFacility/README.txt

 7. Run application, go to your browser and go to "localhost:8080/".

-8. Test and explore application :).
+8. Test and explore application, login in upper right corner, then employee panel in upper left corner.